Free tool

 A good reminder is simple: name the amount, give the context, and make the next step clear.
 The goal is not pressure.
 The goal is clarity before silence turns into awkwardness.

 This page gives copyable repayment reminder text examples for everyday personal money situations: friends, roommates, family members, partners, overdue balances, partial repayments, and repayment updates.
+It can also help with temporary support situations where someone covered a bill and the remaining balance needs a calm update.
+If the money was already sent and you want to confirm receipt instead of asking again, use the Repayment Receipt Generator.
+If the situation is specifically that someone paid only part of what they owe, use the partial repayment follow-up guide for the remaining-balance wording.
 You Owe Me helps people keep money between real people clear: who owes whom, what was paid, what was repaid, when to follow up, and what to say.

 This page runs in your browser.
 If you use the optional fields below, they are only used to customize the examples on this page and are not sent anywhere.